-Economic Development Strategy 3.f.
-Support educational and economic programs that prioritize and encourage the ability of our youth to maintain residency in Kitsap County.
+Economic Development Strategy 3.e.
+Support educational and economic programs that prioritize and encourage the ability of our youth to maintain residency and gain employment in Kitsap County.

 Economic Development Goal 4.
 Sustainability

 Focus on Kitsap's strengths in building our economy for a healthy and sustainable economic future.